 "An astronaut and his android double travel back to the time of King Arthur."

 On this day in 1990 (in Argentina), RoboCop 2 marched his mechanical way onto the silver screen.
-The feature starred Peter Weller and John Glover, and here's the plot summary that's provided by IMDB.com:
+Directed by Irvin Kershner, the feature starred Peter Weller, Nancy Allan, and Belinda Bauer.
+Here's the plot summary that's provided by IMDB.com:

 "Cyborg law enforcer RoboCop returns to protect the citizens of old Detroit but faces a deadly challenge when a rogue OCP member secretly creates a new, evil RoboCop 2."